 As an adult, discovering your own giftedness often occurs as a side-effect of discovering your child's giftedness.
 Consciously integrating these discoveries into your family life requires identity adjustment and perspective-taking.
-In this article, gifted mom and InterGifted family coach Kelly Pryde shares her own family's journey toward this integration.
+In this article, gifted mom and InterGifted coach & mentor Kelly Pryde shares her own family's journey toward integration of her own and her family's giftedness.
 A version of this article originally appeared in the InterGifted Community's ebook Embracing the Gifted Quest.

 By Kelly Pryde, Ph.D.

 I did not travel the commonly known path of giftedness involving identification as a child and placement in an accelerated academic program.
 I only came to realize my giftedness as an adult after discovering that my son is gifted and recognizing many of the struggles he encountered.
 At the age of forty-three, I, along with my family, was thrown this huge curveball called “giftedness” and was left wondering, “What the hell do we do with this?!”